 The Governance/Nominating Committee has the authority to obtain advice and seek assistance from internal or external legal, accounting or other advisors.
 The Committee has the sole authority to retain and terminate any search firm to be used to identify director candidates, including sole authority to approve such search firm's fees and other retention terms.

-The Governance/Nominating Committee met 1 times during fiscal 2016.
+The Governance/Nominating Committee met one time during fiscal year 2018.

 Merger & Acquisition Committee